JohnRiddles/westraining-R/intro-to-R/02-dataio.md

     ## 10         4.9        3.1         1.5        0.1  setosa
     ## # ... with 140 more rows

 As a matter of fact, one of the good things about `R` is that it interacts nicely with many other programs.
 For instance, it can read Excel spreadsheets in several different ways.
-The one I use is through the `readxl` library, which does not require Java.
+One option is `readxl` library, which does not require Java.
 So first, like before, we need to install the package and load it:

 ``` r
 install.packages("readxl")
 ```

-    ## Installing package into '/Users/gonzalorivero/Rlibs'
-    ## (as 'lib' is unspecified)
+    ## Warning: package 'readxl' is in use and will not be installed

 ``` r
 library(readxl)